You have only one chance to take some of these steps.

 I know you’ve already connected; you just couldn’t help yourself, I’m sure.

 I’m the same way.

-3. Make a system image backup
+2. Make a system image backup

-Even if you did get installation media, a backup image taken now can actually be more convenient in the future should you need to reset the computer to the state it was in on the day you got it.
+Even if you did get installation media, a backup image taken now can be more convenient should you need to reset the computer to the state it was in on the day you got it.

 4. Set up regular backups